yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    'elasticapm.contrib.django.middleware.TracingMiddleware'
    ```

-   4. Add the following source code to integrate the Django app to the SnappyFlow.
+   4. Add the following source code to integrate the Django application to the SnappyFlow.

    ```python
    try: